Where Does ACA Funding Come From? A Complete Guide

 Key Takeaways:

-• ACA Funding Medicare Surtaxes: High-income earners contribute through additional Medicare taxes and investment income taxes.
+- Medicare Surtaxes: High-income earners contribute through additional Medicare taxes and investment income taxes.

-• Employer Mandate: Large employers must provide affordable insurance or pay penalties, generating funds for the ACA.
+- Employer Mandate: Large employers must provide affordable insurance or pay penalties, generating funds for the ACA.

-• Medicaid Expansion: Federal funding supports expanded Medicaid coverage, covering 90% of the costs for participating states.
+- Medicaid Expansion: Federal funding supports expanded Medicaid coverage, covering 90% of the costs for participating states.

-• Insurance Subsidies: The ACA provides premium tax credits and cost-sharing reductions to make marketplace insurance affordable.
+- Insurance Subsidies: The ACA provides premium tax credits and cost-sharing reductions to make marketplace insurance affordable.

-• Repealed Funding Sources: Several taxes, including the individual mandate and medical device tax, were repealed but initially helped fund the ACA.
+- Repealed Funding Sources: Several taxes, including the individual mandate and medical device tax, were repealed but initially helped fund the ACA.

 1. Individual Mandate (Now Repealed):

-Initially, one of the ACA’s primary funding sources was the individual mandate, which required most Americans to maintain health insurance or pay a tax penalty.
+Initially, the ACA’s primary funding source was the individual mandate, which required most Americans to maintain health insurance or pay a tax penalty.
 This provision aimed to ensure a balanced risk pool by encouraging both healthy and sick individuals to participate in the insurance marketplace.
 The penalties collected from those who did not comply helped offset the cost of healthcare for others.
 However, the individual mandate penalty was effectively repealed in 2019, meaning it no longer generates revenue for the ACA.
 Despite its repeal, other funding mechanisms remain in place.

 2. Employer Mandate: